Tomcc/tomcc.github.io/_posts/2014-08-31-visibility-1.md

 ----

 **Minecraft PC's Advanced OpenGL**
-Notch originally tackled the problem of overdraw on PC by making use of the then-advanced OpenGL function called [Hardware Occlusion Queries](http://archive.gamedev.net/archive/reference/programming/features/occlusionculling/index.html): it would draw a cubic "hull" of each 16x16x16 cube of blocks, then query the result to check if any pixels of the hull were visible.
+Notch originally tackled the problem of overdraw on PC by making use of the then-advanced OpenGL function called <a href="http://http.developer.nvidia.com/GPUGems2/gpugems2_chapter06.html" target="_blank">Hardware Occlusion Queries</a>: it would draw a cubic "hull" of each 16x16x16 cube of blocks, then query the result to check if any pixels of the hull were visible.
 If so, *all* of the chunk was deemed visible, and rendered.
 This works for some GPUs (desktop Nvidia variants, primarily) but unfortunately it isn't half as good as it sounds like: apart from the fact that rendering a lot more cubes is even slower, GPUs are inherently *asynchronous*.
 That is, your GPU, at any time, lags from 1 to 3 frames *behind* what the CPU is doing right now.